-◆ FIRST WRITTEN NOTICE: Loss of recess, phone call home ◆ SECOND WRITTEN NOTICE: Loss of recess, phone call home
+FIRST WRITTEN NOTICE: Loss of recess, phone call home SECOND WRITTEN NOTICE: Loss of recess, phone call home

-♦ THIRD WRITTEN NOTICE: Loss of recess, parent phone call/conference, "Bus School"

-◆ FOURTH WRITTEN NOTICE: Suspension of all bus privileges for up to 10 days ◆ FIFTH WRITTEN NOTICE: Suspension of all bus privileges for 1 month
+THIRD WRITTEN NOTICE: Loss of recess, parent phone or 1 day bus suspension FOURTH WRITTEN NOTICE: Suspension of all bus privileges for up to 10 days Suspension of all bus privileges up to 1 month

-- For serious offenses, such as fighting, destruction of property, and profanity directed toward driver the consequence would be issued at the level of the third offense. - All students start back at the first consequence level at the start of the second semester.
+- For serious offenses, such as fighting, destruction of property, and profanity directed toward driver, the consequence would be issued at the level of the third offense. - All students start back at the first consequence level at the start of the second semester.
 Any bus suspensions issued that carry over from first to second semester will be completed prior to the student starting back at the first consequence level. - All written conduct reports issued will be mailed to parents.
-If a student is suspended from the bus, his/her parent(s) will be required to furnish transportation to and from school during the effected period.
+If a student is suspended from the bus, his/her parent(s) will be required to furnish transportation to and from school during the affected period.
 Serious violation of the bus regulations may result in additional administrative action under the District #88 Discipline Code.